$L_0$ Isotonic Regression With Secondary Objectives: Final Remarks

-Finally, we introduced strong $L_0$ (\ellp{0}), which appears to be a natural choice among $L_0$ isotonic regressions with arbitrary non-numeric labels.
-We gave an efficient algorithm for determining it on linear orders, but no algorithm for general dags nor even multidimensional ones.
-Computing it efficiently seems far more difficult than the other problems considered here and is beyond the scope of this paper.
+Finally, we introduced strong $L_0$ isotonic regression (Section~\ref{sec:secondary}), aka \ellp{0}, which appears to be a natural choice among $L_0$ isotonic regressions with arbitrary labels, either numeric or nonnumeric.
+We gave an efficient algorithm for determining it on linear orders, but not for general dags nor even multidimensional ones.
+It is very similar to the \textit{strict $L_\infty$ isotonic regression} in~\cite{QStrict}.
+There a $\Theta(\min\{nm, n^\omega\} + n^2 \log n)$ time algorithm was given for determining it, and one taking $\Theta(nm)$ expected time appears in~\cite{LpIso_Yale}.
+Given an isotonic regression $g$ of $f$, let $(e_1, e_2, \ldots, e_n)$ be the values $\{|g(v)-f(v)| : v \in V\}$ sorted in decreasing order.
+A strict $L_\infty$ isotonic regression is one which is first in the lexical ordering of all sequences corresponding to isotonic regressions.
+It may not be unique.
+Recall that strong $L_0$ isotonic regression corresponds to a lexically first vector when the $e_i$ are sorted in increasing order.
+Strong $L_0$ maximizes the number of small errors while strict $L_\infty$ minimizes the number of large ones.